victor-gil-sepulveda/mastermind/mastermind/README.md

 # Mastermind

 ## Requirements
-* Create game (given a user request)
+1. Create game (given a user request)
-* Return feedback given a code guess  -> or be able to play vs a human player
+2. Return feedback given a code guess  -> or be able to play vs a human player
-* Check game historic (optional, actually is a role of the board not the codemaker)
+3. Check game historic (optional, actually is a role of the board not the codemaker)
-* The code should be production ready
+4. The code should be production ready

-## Checking features
+## Checking required features
 A test client is included.
 Given that the ```mastermind``` project is already in your PYTHONPATH, you can start the flask-based service with: